 “Isn’t it?”
 AJ demanded.
 “You protected Carly before Michael was born because you didn’t give a damn either way.
-But after—when Carly was gone and you were forced to be his father—he became someone else to protect.
-You started to wonder if he’ll be next person in the car?”
+But after—when Carly was gone, and you were forced to be his father—he became someone else to protect.
+You started to wonder if he’d be next person in the car?”

 Jason pressed his lips together, took another deep breath.
 “I didn’t come here for this—I just want you leave Elizabeth out of it—”

 “What I did to you, what I did to my family—I’ll have to live with it for the rest of my life, but I have to forgive myself, Jason.
 Even if no one else ever can, I have to,” AJ retorted.
 “Because it’s the only way I’ll have a reason to stay sober.
 I love my son.
 And I have a right to be his father.
 I’m not going after him right now because he’s just lost his mother, and Bobbie’s devastated.
 But don’t mistake my compassion for anything else.
 When the time is right, I’m going after him, and I’ll use whatever tools at my disposal to win.
 Including Elizabeth.”